AiNedMemory/AiNedMemory/Website/docs/image.md

 ## Zynq system

-The Xilinx Zynq system is  split into two parts, the Processing System (PS) side is build around 2 ARM A9 core CPU cores running Linux and an FPGA region that can be freely programmed.
+The Xilinx Zynq system is  split into two parts, the Processing System (PS) side is built around 2 ARM A9 core CPU cores running Linux and an FPGA region that can be freely programmed.
 The two regions are connected via an interconnect.
 This interconnect allows modules in the FPGA region to be made available in the memory map of the ARM cores.
 See [here](/#verilog-module) for